-Trina McQueen is Adjunct Professor at Schulich School of Business where she teaches in courses on Media Management, Business and Strategic Solutions for Digital Media, and the Business of Creativity.
+Trina McQueen is the Bell Media Professor in Media Management at the Schulich School of Business, York University.
 In her media career, she has been Head of CBC TV News, Founding President of Discovery Channel, and President and COO of CTV Inc. Currently, she is vice-chair of TVO and of Historica Canada; and a board member of Tafelmusik Baroque Orchestra, and the Literary Review of Canada.
 In education, she has been a governor of the University of Waterloo, and board member of Canadian Institute for Advanced Research.
 She has been named to the Canadian News Hall of Fame, the Canadian Broadcasters Hall of Fame; and is an Officer of the Order of Canada.
 This year, she was appointed an honorary member of the Directors' Guild of Canada.

 James Nadler joined the RTA School of Media in 2004, and is currently serving as the Chair of Ryerson's School of Creative Industries.
 He has taught screenwriting and television producing and continues to run the popular RTA in LA program on the campus of UCLA.
 He is a recipient of both the Dean's Teaching and Service awards at Ryerson.
 A recovering lawyer, James remains active in the commercial television industry.
 For Alliance Atlantis, James was the Executive Producer / Showrunner of the first three seasons of Psi Factor: Chronicles of the Paranormal starring Dan Aykroyd, Matt Frewer and Michael Moriarty.
 James also was the co-showrunner of The Zack Files and Seriously Weird.
 Other shows James wrote or produced include the documentary series Women on Top and the reality series Office Temps and Crash Addicts.
 He also developed the long running hit Heartland for the CBC.
 James was the Executive Producer / Showrunner of the comedy Family Biz, a France-Canada coproduction which aired on YTV, Canal Plus, ABC Spark, Boomerang (South America) and Disney Channel in New Zealand and Australia.
 The pilot for his new comedy Bob!
 The Slob premiered on Teletoon last summer.
 Most recently, for Guru Studios James helped develop and sell True and the Rainbow City to Netflix which will “drop” in 2017.